Sahil-Ajmera/Wikipedia-Language-Classification/README.md

 # Wikipedia-Language-Classification
-Classify 15 word segment of text as present in English or present in Dutch Language
+Classify 15 word segment of text as present in English or present in Dutch Language using decision tree / Adaboost